cksystemsteaching/selfie/README.md

 The key advantage of a von Neumann machine over a Harvard architecture is that it provides a common address space for code and data.
 This removes the problem of provisioning the size of memory for code and data in hardware.
 With a von Neumann machine we may simply store as much code and data in any ratio until memory is full.
 But there is also the issue of addressing code and data in memory.
 Remember that data may be interpreted as pointers to other data, and even code.
 Also, code needs to address, not just other code in order to instruct the machine where the next instruction is, but also data.
 In a common address space for code and data all that can be done using the same format for addresses.
 In other words, domestic mail is just simpler than international.

 We begin this chapter with a model of the machine we use throughout the book.
 After that we present details of the processor and memory, and then explain how machine input and output works in principle.
 Next is a detailed introduction to the instructions of our machine.
-At this point, it is time to show how the machine actually starts up before executing any code.
+At this point, it is time to show how the machine is actually implemented in selfie.
 The remaining two sections give you an idea of how to measure and evaluate the performance of machine code.

 ### Model